zoetinkler/ASSIGNMENT_4_S225694807/README.md

 3. `10 genes mean expression`
 **Purpose:** Sort genes by mean expression and read top 10 lines **Inputs:** `gene_expression_data`
-**Outputs:** Genes that have the most high expression across samples.
+**Outputs:** Genes that have the highest expression across samples.

 4. `genes less than 10`
 **Purpose:** Count the number of genes with mean expression of less than 10 and print the result